Cisco ACI

 Containers differ fundamentally from shared kernel systems since they implement isolation between workloads entirely within the kernel.
 This is called operating system virtualization.

-A major advantage of containers is resource efficiency, since each isolated workload does not require a whole operating system instance.
+A major advantage of containers is resource efficiency since each isolated workload does not require a whole operating system instance.
 Sharing a kernel reduces the amount of indirection between isolated tasks and their real hardware.
 The kernel only manages a container when a process is running inside a container.
-An actual machine does not have a second layer, unlike a virtual machine.
+Unlike a virtual machine, an actual machine has no second layer.
 The process would have to bounce into and out of privileged mode twice when calling the hardware or hypervisor in a VM, significantly slowing down many operations.

 Traditional Deployment Models

 So, how do containers facilitate virtualization?
-Firstly, the traditional application deployment was based on a single-server approach.
+Traditional application deployment was based on a single-server approach.
 As a result, one application was installed per physical server, wasting server resources, and components such as RAM and CPU were never fully utilized.
 There was also considerable vendor lock-in, making moving applications from one hardware vendor to another hard.

 Then, the world of hypervisor-based virtualization was introduced, and the concept of a virtual machine (VM) was born.
 Soon after, we had container-based applications.
 Container-based virtualization introduced container networking, and new principles arose for security around containers, specifically, Docker container security.